 - Sugar: Superfine or caster sugar is best because of how easily it dissolves and adds sweetness without additional flavors to our custard.
 Raw sugar or light brown sugar are good substitutes, though the result might be a caramel flavor to the custard.

-- Egg yolks: Adding structure and making our custard what it is, result in our rich and creamy custard with the large egg yolks weighing a total of 87 grams.
+- Egg yolks: Adding structure and making our custard what it is, result in our rich and creamy custard.

 - Corn starch: Sometimes termed cornflour in certain parts of the globe.
 Corn starch is what gives our pudding that thick texture without being runny.
 It does need to be heated to 95C/203F before it is activated to thicken.